El Capitan Canyon

 The next rappel is probably the shortest, but trickiest of the entire canyon.
 It’s a short 15 footer off of a deadman anchor over a chockstone.
 The deadman looked super solid when we inspected it thoroughly.
 The entire rappel is an exercise in awkward, and adding insult to injury, there was completely unavoidable mud at the bottom.
 So long, dry shoes and clean pants.

 Rappel 5 is about 20′ right in the watercourse with mud at the bottom.
-2 of us rappelled it, and 3 of us did a moderate climb-around to bypass it on the left.
+Two of us rappelled it, and 3 of us did a moderate climb-around to bypass it on the left.

 After the final rappel, continue down the wash until you see a faint road veering off to the right.
 Follow that faint road as it twists out of the canyon and to your waiting car.
 Keep your eyes peeled in this area for big horn sheep!
 We’ve seen them here at least three times while I’ve been in this canyon.
 They’re amazing!